pyjokes/pyjokes/docs/index.md

 ### Python

-Import the `pyjokes` module in a Python file and use the `get_joke` function to easily drop a random joke into your application:
+Import the `pyjokes` module in a Python file and use the `get_joke` function to easily access a random joke into your application:

 ```python
 import pyjokes